MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-hadoop-impersonation.md

     su - rserve
     kinit hdfs

+>[!Tip]
-**Tip:** We recommend that you use a `cron` job or equivalent to renew this ticket periodically to keep it from expiring.
+>We recommend that you use a `cron` job or equivalent to renew this ticket periodically to keep it from expiring.

 ### Testing the environment